Skip to main content

 • Deduction for investments in Tenerife: 0 euros

-Although the taxpayer can choose how to apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the increased limits established, in this case, the most advantageous option for company "A" is to first apply the deduction for investments made in La Palma, respecting the maximum limit of 70% to be applied to the full quota.
-In this way, company "A" will deduct 7,000 euros from the 9,000 euros invested in La Palma in 2020, and nothing can be deducted from what was invested in Tenerife.
+Although the taxpayer can choose how to apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the established increased limits, in this case, the most advantageous option for company "A" is to first apply the deduction for investments made in La Palma, respecting the maximum limit of 70% to be applied to the full amount.
+In this way, company "A" will deduct 7,000 euros of the 9,000 euros invested in La Palma in 2020, and will not be able to deduct anything from the amount invested in Tenerife.

 • Deduction for investments in Tenerife: 5,000 euros